ahmadnassri/node-smart-promise/README.md

     // If the error is a "ReferenceError", this code block will execute instead })

+  .catch('TypedErrorName', error => {
+    // If the error constructor matches "TypedErrorName", this code block will execute instead })

   .catch(error => {
   // Generic catch-the rest (error wasn't TypeError nor ReferenceError) })